Water travels before it pools, so the source is rarely where the damage appears. Here's why leak diagnosis takes time to get right.

 Older cars almost always have more than one leak

 The rubber seals, membranes and gaskets that manage water in a car were all manufactured and fitted at the same time.
 They age at the same rate.
-If the door membrane on the driver's side has perished, the one on the passenger side is at exactly the same stage -- it just has not failed visibly yet.
+If the door membrane on the driver's side has perished, the one on the passenger side is at exactly the same stage; it just hasn't failed visibly yet.
 The same applies to the scuttle seal, the rear vent gaskets and the drainage pipe connectors at each corner of a sunroof.

-This is why fixing the first leak we find, drying the car out, and then finding a second leak is not unusual -- and is not a sign that the first repair was wrong.
+This is why fixing the first leak we find, drying the car out, and then finding a second leak is not unusual; it's not a sign that the first repair was wrong.
 It means the second entry point was already weakening before the first was fixed.
 On a car over ten years old, we routinely find two or three contributing sources in the same investigation.

-The inspection finds entry and exit points -- not always what is between them
+The inspection finds entry and exit points: not always what lies between them

 If we know there has been an accident, we look more carefully at the areas a standard inspection might not focus on.
 The complication is that secondhand buyers often do not know their car's full history.
 A car that "just started leaking" can turn out to have had a shunt two owners ago that was never declared.